Emergent Coordination in Multi-Agent Language Models: Method

 \paragraph{Falsification Tests.} We perform two different falsification tests of each of the three criteria introduced above.
 Our primary test assesses significance by comparing the observed value against a null distribution computed on permuted (shuffled) instances of the $\textit{devs}$ data.
 We use two surrogates: row‑wise shuffles (to break identities) and column‑wise time‑shift surrogates (preserve individual dynamics while disrupting cross‑agent alignment).
 Full details in \supp.
 We combine $p$-values across independently simulated groups (independent seeds, independently sampled targets, and no shared state) using Fisher's method.
 As a robustness test, we also compute bias-corrected (BC) estimates using time-demeaned data against a block-shuffled null with $\ell=2$ to mitigate autocorrelation confounds.
 We use both (a) linear regression demeaning and (b) a functional baseline without between-agent synergy (see \supp~for details).
 These tests provide additional robustness to the $\ell=2$ block size in the shuffled null and auto-correlation concerns.

 \paragraph{Entropy Estimation.} Small-sample entropy estimation is often challenging because the true distribution is only partially observed and many outcome categories receive few or even zero counts (``empty bins'').
 Such finite-sample estimation of information measures is biased upward and can yield spurious positive findings.
 Bias grows with more bins, dimensionality (e.g., using triplets instead of pairs), and small $N$ (few timesteps).
-The empirical plug-in estimator replace true probabilities with sample frequencies and unseen (or under-sampled) outcomes often are assigned zero or very low probabilities \citep{hausser2009entropy}.
+The empirical plug-in estimator replaces true probabilities with sample frequencies and unseen (or under-sampled) outcomes often are assigned zero or very low probabilities \citep{hausser2009entropy}.
 To account for this issue, we follow best practices and take several steps.
-First, we compute the emergence capacity and the coalition tests as order $k=2$ instead of the entire system of $n$ agents.
-Second, we apply quantile binning (with two bins) to reduce the dimensionality of our data (sensitivity analyses with three bins reported in \ref{appendix:bins}).
-Third, we use bias-corrected entropy estimator with Jeffreys' prior, which smooths estimates and avoids empty bins by adding $\alpha = \frac{1}{2}$ pseudo-counts in the Dirichlet estimator \citep{jeffreys1946invariant}.
+First, we use the Williams–Beer two‑source PID \citep{williams2010nonnegative} with the $I_{min}$ (minimum specific information) redundancy, estimated via plug-in probabilities.
+Second, we compute the emergence capacity and the coalition tests as order $k=2$ instead of the entire system of $n$ agents.
+Second, we report $\ell = 1$ which is suitable to detect next-step oscillating behavior (see task description).
+Because trials end at success, episode lengths vary (see plot of rounds to success in \supp).
+We report additional sensitivity tests using ``early synergy'' truncated to a fixed horizon of $H \in \{10, 15\}$ rounds to ensure comparability (results in \supp~\ref{appendix:rounds} and \ref{appendix:early}; main analyses use full trajectories).
+Third, we apply quantile binning (with two bins) to reduce the dimensionality of our data (sensitivity analyses with three bins reported in \ref{appendix:bins}).
+Data are encoded as factors with fixed levels ${1,2}$ (and for the joint target as the Cartesian product levels) to avoid dropping empty categories.
+Fourth, we use bias-corrected entropy estimator with Jeffreys' prior, which smooths estimates and avoids empty bins by adding $\alpha = \frac{1}{2}$ pseudo-counts in the Dirichlet estimator \citep{jeffreys1946invariant}.
 This reduces systematic inflation and cures zero‑count pathologies.
 Finally, as a robustness check, we also report results using the Miller–Madow bias-corrected estimator \citep{miller1955bias}, and the MMI redundancy measure \citep[MMI typically overestimates redundancy, making synergy estimates more conservative;][]{mediano2025toward}.